Find Trade Colleges

 Check out the construction trades associate degree programs at these schools if you want to attend one of the most popular in Minnesota.

-Our 2023 rankings named Dunwoody College of Technology the most popular school in Minnesota for construction trades students working on their associate degree.
-Located in the large city of Minneapolis, Dunwoody College of Technology is a private not-for-profit school with a small student population.
+Our analysis found Dunwoody College of Technology to be the most popular school for construction trades students who want to pursue a associate degree in Minnesota.
+Located in the city of Minneapolis, Dunwoody College of Technology is a private not-for-profit school with a small student population.

 Of the 66 students majoring in construction trades at Dunwoody College of Technology, 98% are male and 2% are female.

-You’ll be in good company if you decide to attend Dakota County Technical College.
-It ranked #2 on our 2023 Most Popular Construction Trades Associate Degree Trade Schools in Minnesota list.
+Out of the 18 schools in Minnesota that were part of this year’s ranking, Dakota County Technical College landed the # 2 spot on the list.
 Located in the rural area of Rosemount, DCTC is a public college with a small student population.

 About 2% of the students majoring in construction trades at the school are women while 98% are male.

-Read full report on Construction Trades at Dakota County Technical College
+Full Construction Trades at Dakota County Technical College Report

 #3